-Through the general study of music students gain an appreciation for the arts and culture by learning about a diverse range of music styles throughout history while engaging in performance-based activities.
-Through musical interactions in class and semester performances, students will gain confidence, respect and a greater sense of community through creative collaboration.
+Through the general study of music, students gain an appreciation for the arts and culture by learning about a diverse range of music while engaging in creative and performance-based activities.
+Through musical interactions in class performances students will gain confidence, respect, and a greater sense of community through creative collaboration.
 Music skills include a focus on the fundamental elements of rhythm, melody, and harmony.
-Students are exposed to a variety of instruments and performance mediums and are encouraged to develop their individual interests through learning labs.

-As part of the common core initiative, students will practice speaking and listening skills through intense collaboration with other students in the class.
-The central discussion throughout each class will revolve around the questions: Why is music important and what does it mean to you?
-Through discussion and activities there is a strong emphasis on Hinsdale's social learning expectations of respecting others ideas and attitudes, and having a positive attitude toward working to solve problems both individually and collaboratively.
-Reading and writing will take shape in a variety of contexts including the use of technology in activities, reports, and presentations.
+Students are exposed to a variety of instruments, performance mediums, composition and music technology resources, and are encouraged to develop their individual interests.
+As part of the common core initiative, students will practice speaking and listening skills through collaboration, presentation, composition, and performance, with and for others.
+Through discussion and activities there is a strong emphasis on Hinsdale's social learning expectations of respecting other's ideas and attitudes while having a positive, creative, attitude.
+Reading and writing will take shape in a variety of contexts including the use of technology in activities, reports, presentations, compositions, and performances.
 Daily participation is a key component to each student's success in the class.